-- Improved and responsive national policies, action plans and/ or legislation on forced labor with strong implementation, monitoring, and enforcement mechanisms
+- Improved and responsive national policies and/ or action plans and/ or legislation on forced labor with strong implementation, monitoring, and enforcement mechanisms

-- Workers’ and employers' organizations actively support the fight against the forced labor
+- Workers’ and Employers’ and Business Membership Organizations actively support the fight against forced labor

-- Strengthened awareness of services and livelihood programs for victims of forced labor
+- Strengthened awareness of services and livelihoods programs for victims of forced labor